 Lay people have always played a significant role in the history of Methodism although the nature and extent of that role has varied over the years.
 They have readily responded to whatever God has called them to do and risen to the challenges facing the church alongside their ordained colleagues.
-As we enter the second decade of the 21st century the Methodist Church is responding to a shortage in the number of ordinands offering for Presbyteral ministry.
-At the same time there is a spirit led rise amongst lay people to respond to the call to share in the local leadership of churches..
+As we enter the third decade of the 21st century the Methodist Church is responding to a shortage in the number of ordinands offering for Presbyteral ministry.
+At the same time, there is a spirit-led rise amongst lay people to respond to the call to share in the local leadership of churches.
 This has resulted in the creation of the role of Local Pastor

 Introduction & Promotional video